Paul Tough: Kids Want Challenges and Connection

 This PCA 1-on-1 interview features Paul Tough (@paultough) the author of Helping Children Succeed: What Works and Why.
 His previous book, How Children Succeed: Grit, Curiosity, and the Hidden Power of Character, was translated into 27 languages and spent more than a year on The New York Times hardcover and paperback best-seller lists.

-PCA Founder and CEO Jim Thompson (@JimThompson18) met Paul at a conference put on by the S.D.
+PCA Founder Jim Thompson (@JimThompson18) met Paul at a conference put on by the S.D.
 Bechtel, Jr. Foundation in July.
 In this podcast, Tough discusses two different "toolboxes" that help children succeed: the connection toolbox and the challenge toolbox.

 The connection toolbox is one of warmth and empathy.
 According to Tough, motivation is often not centered on achievement, but by a desire for “connectedness” with a group, which coaches often can facilitate for their youth athletes.